3 Enterprise Automation Examples: Achieving End-to-End Efficiency

 In contrast, an optimized and automated client onboarding process would look something like this:

-• Client onboarding checklist automatically triggered to run in Process Street
+• A client onboarding workflow is automatically triggered to run in Process Street

-• Client information automatically pushed into the new checklist
+• Client information is automatically pushed into the new workflow run

-• Basic onboarding material automatically sent to client in an email
+• Basic onboarding material is automatically sent to the client in an email

-• Employee checks their Process Street inbox to see what they need to do
+• The assigned employee checks their Process Street inbox to see what they need to do

-• Employee performs the client onboarding process using the instructions provided in the checklist
+• That employee performs the client onboarding using the instructions provided in the workflow

-Communication isn’t an issue because all of the steps that would require it (e.g. telling the employee to perform client onboarding) are now automatically taken care of as soon as the client status is updated.
-No information is lost during these steps either, as the onboarding checklist is automatically populated with all of the relevant information.
+Immediately, much less of the process relies on inefficient communication and the risk of human error is limited.
+Communication is not an issue, because the steps that would require it, such as telling the employee to perform onboarding, are now taken care of automatically as soon as the client status is updated.
+No information is lost during these steps either, as the onboarding workflow run is automatically populated with all of the relevant information.

-Human error is also less of a problem, as the employee is no longer relying on their memory in order to carry out the client onboarding process.
-Process Street checklists are made up of tasks which can be as detailed as needed, including direct instructions, supporting materials, and much more.
+This also makes client onboarding easier to track and review as a manager.
+All you have to do is use the workflow overview to get a summary of every run.
+Human error is less of a problem too, because the employee is no longer relying on memory to carry out the process.
+Workflow runs are made up of tasks that can be as detailed as needed, including direct instructions, supporting materials, and much more.

-As for setting up your checklist in Process Street, try importing our pre-made client onboarding process.
-It’s ready to use as it is and completely free to import.
-Plus, if it’s not suitable for your needs (e.g. you’re not a marketing agency) then it still serves as a solid base which you can edit to your heart’s content.
+As for setting up your own workflow, try importing our pre-made client onboarding process.
+It is ready to use as it is and completely free to import.
+Plus, if it is not quite suitable for your needs, it still serves as a solid base you can edit to your heart’s content.

 HR automation example